 Jeld-Wen is making no concessions and taking no responsibility for their quality issues and lead times.
 In my opinion, this company has obviously become far too big and their processes are now out of control to be a good consumer supplier.
 No one in their customer support team, management included, seems to be motivated to help a customer in need out.
 In fact, on three occasions now a supervisor has said they would call back and never did.
 No one seems to know what is taking place with this order or when it will be finished and no one is taking ownership of the problem to get it solved.

 Given my experience to date and what I have read on the internet, I am very concerned about the long term performance and reliability of these windows.
 If I were to do it over again, I would look at Marvin, Loewen, Eagle or Pella windows and avoid Jeld-Wen like the plague.
 I would not recommend Jeld-Wen and would urge anyone reading this to act with caution if considering working with this company.

 We ordered a front door with a venting side light and a patio door with two venting side lights from Home Depot.
 After waiting over six weeks for the doors to come in they finally arrived.
 When the installers arrived to install the doors is when the fun began.
 After the installers had ripped out my front door they unpacked the new door.
 Now keep in mind that there was absolutely no damage to the packing material but here was a huge dent in the new door.
 Not only was the dent in the door but the molding on both the front and back sides of the side light was bowed.

-When a Jeld Wen representative came out he tried everything to blame Home Depot but we had wisely kept the packing material for the front door.
+When a Jeld-Wen representative came out he tried everything to blame Home Depot but we had wisely kept the packing material for the front door.
 Now it has been almost four weeks and I have still not heard anything about getting these doors fixed!
 Other than "we are working on it".
-I have called Jeld Wen to find out what they are going to do to "make this right" since I spent well over 4 grand and got crap products and their reply was "we are fixing it".
-Great but I will NEVER recommend Jeld Wen to anyone I know if this is how they conduct their business.
+I have called Jeld-Wen to find out what they are going to do to "make this right" since I spent well over 4 grand and got crap products and their reply was "we are fixing it".
+Great but I will NEVER recommend Jeld-Wen to anyone I know if this is how they conduct their business.

 So now it is mid November and still no idea when anyone is going to show up to replace the front door and side lights.
 This should be good freezing temps and possible snow.
 Their customer service is shoddy and they are extremely slow, they try to blame everyone but themselves for their own mistakes even when it is obvious that a problem happened at their factory.
-Never again will I purchase a Jeld Wen product.
+Never again will I purchase a Jeld-Wen product.